A New Kind of Science: Principle of computational equivalence

-Based on his experimental results, Wolfram developed the principle of computational equivalence (PCE): the principle states that systems found in the natural world can perform computations up to a maximal ("universal") level of computational power.
+Based on his experimental results, Wolfram developed the principle of computational equivalence (PCE): the principle says that systems found in the natural world can perform computations up to a maximal ("universal") level of computational power.
 Most systems can attain this level.
 Systems, in principle, compute the same things as a computer.
 Computation is therefore simply a question of translating input and outputs from one system to another.
 Consequently, most systems are computationally equivalent.
 Proposed examples of such systems are the workings of the human brain and the evolution of weather systems.

 The principle can be restated as follows: almost all processes that are not obviously simple are of equivalent sophistication.
-From this principle, Wolfram draws an array of concrete deductions which he argues reinforce his theory.
-Possibly the most important among these is an explanation as to why we experience randomness and complexity: often, the systems we analyze are just as sophisticated as we are.
-Thus, complexity is not a special quality of systems, like for instance the concept of "heat," but simply a label for all systems whose computations are sophisticated.
+From this principle, Wolfram draws an array of concrete deductions that he argues reinforce his theory.
+Possibly the most important of these is an explanation of why we experience randomness and complexity: often, the systems we analyze are just as sophisticated as we are.
+Thus, complexity is not a special quality of systems, like the concept of "heat", but simply a label for all systems whose computations are sophisticated.
 Wolfram argues that understanding this makes possible the "normal science" of the NKS paradigm.